usmanajmal/yelpi/README.md

 The following **optional** features are implemented:

 - [ ] Search results page
-   - [ ] Infinite scroll for restaurant results.
+   - [x] Infinite scroll for restaurant results.
+(LOOK FOR SEPARATE GIF: yelpi-infinite-scroll.gif)
    - [ ] Implement map view of restaurant results.
 - [ ] Filter page
    - [ ] Implement a custom switch instead of the default UISwitch.